 Some kinds of coverage have deductibles.
-A deductible is the amount of loss which the insured is responsible to pay.
+A deductible is the amount you must pay before the insurance company pays anything on a claim.

 You usually pay a lower premium if you choose a higher deductible.

 Example: Let's say that your Comprehensive coverage has a \$500 deductible.
 If a storm causes \$1,500 of damage to your car, you must pay the first \$500.
 Then your Comprehensive coverage pays the rest-\$1,000.